patrickfav/bytes-java/README.md

 performance.
-This can be seen as combination of the features provided by [`BigInteger`](https://docs.oracle.com/javase/7/docs/api/java/math/BigInteger.html), [`ByteBuffer`](https://docs.oracle.com/javase/7/docs/api/java/nio/ByteBuffer.html) but providing a lot of additional features (similar to Okio's [ByteString](https://github.com/square/okio)).
+This can be seen as combination of the features provided by [`BigInteger`](https://docs.oracle.com/javase/7/docs/api/java/math/BigInteger.html), [`ByteBuffer`](https://docs.oracle.com/javase/7/docs/api/java/nio/ByteBuffer.html) but providing a lot of additional features on the micro and macro level of byte arrays (similar to Okio's [ByteString](https://github.com/square/okio)).
 The main goal is to minimize the need to blindly paste code snippets from [s](https://stackoverflow.com/questions/140131/convert-a-string-representation-of-a-hex-dump-to-a-byte-array-using-java) [t](https://stackoverflow.com/questions/12893758/how-to-reverse-the-byte-array-in-java)